Our Post Finishing Options

 Brushing

-Brushing is a surface treatment process where abrasive belts are used to create directional traces on material surfaces, primarily for aesthetic purposes.
+Brushing is a surface treatment process where abrasive belts are used to create directional traces on material surfaces.
 This finish is achieved by mechanically polishing or abrading the metal's outer surface.
-Brushing can be applied globally or selectively, in single or multiple directions.

 Passivation